Previous dayApril 13, 2026Next day

 121.3 km---✓ ReviewedUSGS →

-On April 13, 2026 at 23:36 UTC, a magnitude 2.1 earthquake struck 53 km NNW of Petersville, Alaska.
-The event originated approximately 121.3 km below the surface, classifying it as intermediate depth.
+On April 13, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 53 km NNW of Petersville, Alaska at 23:36 UTC.
+At a depth of 121.3 km, the event was intermediate depth.
 The epicenter is at 62.959°, -151.077°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13